Managed IT Services

 Tier 1 – Mission Critical Services

 These services are important for your business to be in the driver’s seat at all times.
-For instance, it could be your business’ power supply unit wherein all the servers housed.
+For instance, it could be your business’ power supply unit wherein all the servers are housed.

 Tier 2 – Business Critical Services

 Services like your online payment processing systems, for example, are crucial to ensure that your business operations are running as efficiently and successfully as possible.
-That said, the longer these services are unavailable, the more reputational and financial damage it’s going to cause your business.

 Make sure that the recovery time for your Tier 2 services is somewhere between 4 to 24 hours.